benwiley4000/volca-sampler-plugins/README.md

 const gain = samplePlugin.params.gain.value;
 ```

 After that, we make sure we actually need to perform any work, since a value of `1` won't change anything.
-In that case we just return the Audio Buffer unchanged.
+In that case we just return the AudioBuffer unchanged.
 (This step isn't required for every plugin, but might save some processing time on a large multiple transfer to the volca sample.):

 ```js
 if (gain === 1) {